skipperq93/cyberkit/Introduction.md

 ### Fixing mysterious build or runtime errors after Xcode upgrades

-If you see mysterious build failures or if you’ve switched to a new version of macOS or Xcode, delete the `WebKitBuild` directory.
+If you see mysterious build failures or if you’ve switched to a new version of macOS or Xcode, delete the `CyberKitBuild` directory.
-`make clean` may not delete all the relevant files, and building after doing that without deleting the `WebKitBuild` directory may result in mysterious build or dyld errors.
+`make clean` may not delete all the relevant files, and building after doing that without deleting the `CyberKitBuild` directory may result in mysterious build or dyld errors.

 ### Building with Address Sanitizer to investigate memory corruption bugs